molevolworkshop/molevolworkshop.github.io/prep/tanote.md

 Color of the T-shirts can be decided after the design is selected.

+People take different size t-shirts from what they input.
+Even though we order extra, there will be some problems with the number of t-shirts and sizes.
+Make sure to check the number of t-shirts in different sizes matches with the number we ordered.
+Then, instead of letting students to take one by themselves, it is better to distribute one by one by checking the spreadsheet, so they take what they asked for.

 ## Survey
 To get information on the size of the t-shirts for each participant, as well as whether they would want to have a lobster for the course dinner party, we created a Google survey [e.g., https://docs.google.com/forms/d/1F0PLsQDkbpUwzcDr4vYRjnZd31H6qC1eqY8w97kC-1M] that contains the following questions: